ucdart/ucdart.github.io/resources/latex.md

 ## {{ page.title}}

 Refer to the [Wikipedia entry](http://en.wikipedia.org/wiki/LaTeX) for basic information on LaTeX.
 Some great introductory tutorials on LaTeX include [The Not So Short Introduction to LaTeX2e](http://tobi.oetiker.ch/lshort/lshort.pdf) by [Tobi Oetiker](http://tobi.oetiker.ch/hp/) and the [LATEX Tutorials -- A PRIMER](https://www.tug.org/twg/mactex/tutorials/ltxprimer-1.0.pdf) by the Indian Tex User Group.
 The [LaTeX Wikibook](http://en.wikibooks.org/wiki/LaTeX) is also a great start point.
-Intermediate level users may find <em>"Guide to LaTeX: Tools and Techniques for Computer Typesetting"</em> by Helmut Kopka and Patrick W. Daly useful.
+Intermediate level users may find *"Guide to LaTeX: Tools and Techniques for Computer Typesetting"* by Helmut Kopka and Patrick W. Daly useful.

 ### LaTeX editors